maddieemihle/deep-learning-challenge/README.md

 | 3rd     | 4             | 72%      | 55%  | Added Batch Normalization and dropped columns. |
 | 4th     | 4             | 72%      | 55%  | Used Hyperparameter Tuning to optimize architecture. |

-**Recommendation:**
+### **Recommendation:**
 * When attempting the Batch Normalization and Dropout, I hoped that I would see a difference as in the 10 trials there was an increse to 74%.
 However, when fitting the model after the trials were made, it jumped back down to 72%.
 I think further analysis could help improve this.
 * A different machine learning model, such as Random Forest or Gradient Boosting (e.g., XGBoost), may be more suitable for this classification problem.
 These models often perform better on tabular data with categorical features and can handle imbalanced datasets effectively.
 * Additionally, feature engineering (e.g., creating interaction terms, binning numerical variables) and further exploration of the dataset (e.g., identifying additional patterns or correlations) could improve performance.

+### **Conclusion**:
-**Explanation**: Neural networks excel at learning from large datasets with complex, non-linear relationships (e.g., image or text data).
+Overall, neural networks excel at learning from large datasets with complex, non-linear relationships (e.g., image or text data).
 However, for structured tabular data, tree-based models like Random Forest or Gradient Boosting often outperform neural networks due to their ability to handle categorical variables and imbalanced data more effectively.

 ## Tools & Technologies used
-* Development Environment: Jupyter Notebook / Google Colab
+* **Development Environment**: Jupyter Notebook / Google Colab
-* Version Control: Git and GitHub
+* **Version Control**: Git and GitHub
-* Hardware: Local machine or cloud-based GPU for faster training.
+* **Hardware**: Local machine or cloud-based GPU for faster training.

 ## Resources
 - **Dataset**: Provided by Alphabet Soup (CSV file containing metadata about organizations).